Adya30/Adya30/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 Mahasiswa **Sistem Informasi** di **Universitas Jember**
-- 💻 Tertarik pada **Frontend Development, UI/UX Design, dan Database Management**
-- 🌱 Sedang mendalami **React, TailwindCSS, dan PostgreSQL**
-- 🚀 Aktif di berbagai organisasi kampus & komunitas teknologi
-- ⚡ Fun fact: Suka ngulik desain dan bikin proyek open source kecil-kecilan
+🎓 Information Systems student at University of Jember 💻 Interested in Frontend Development, UI/UX Design, and Database Management 🌱 Currently learning React, TailwindCSS, and PostgreSQL 🚀 Active in various campus organizations & tech communities ⚡ Fun fact: Enjoy exploring design and creating small open-source projects
 ---

 ### 🛠️ Languages and Tools